Michael Schofield (American football): Personal life

 Schofield is married to Kendall Coyne Schofield, a forward for the U.S. women's national ice hockey team who won the gold medal at the 2018 Winter Olympics in Pyeongchang.
 They both attended the same high school in Orland Park, but didn't start to date until they were both college-age athletes and met at a local gym.
 They wed in July 2018.
 Together, they have a son Drew (b.
 2023).

 On March 1, 2021, the Chicago Red Stars of the National Women's Soccer League announced that Schofield and his spouse Kendall Coyne Schofield had joined the women's soccer team's ownership group.

 Foundation

 Schofield and his wife operate the Kendall and Michael Schofield Family Foundation.
 In 2023, the foundation sponsored renovation of Schussler Park in Schofield's hometown of Orland Park.
 A portion of the park redevelopment was renamed to the "Michael Schofield III Sports Complex" in recognition of the foundation's funding.

 The foundation had partnered with the activist Andrew Holmes's titular Andrew Holmes Foundation to organize winter holiday events for Chicago families who had been impacted by gun violence.
 Additionally, in 2022 and 2023 the Schofields joined Holmes in distributing gun safety locks to help prevent household gun incidents involving children.
-The Schoffields provided 500 locks themselves.
+The Schofields provided 500 locks themselves.